 We’ve gone over the many advantages of setting up a VPN on your router, but readers should be aware of the downsides as well.
 All your devices will be tunneled through a single VPN connection, which could get congested if you have a lot of devices connected to the router at once.
 This can be alleviated to some degree by using split tunneling (policy-based routing) for certain devices, but it’s not all that easy to set up.

 If the server you’ve configured a connection to experiences downtime, switching isn’t that easy.
-Tomato variants that support two separate VPN configurations can get around this by simply switching, but setting up a new server can be a tedious pain.
+Tomato variants that support two separate client VPN configurations can get around this by simply switching, but setting up a new server can be a tedious pain.
 Pre-configured routers or custom firmware, such as that offered by ExpressVPN, make these problems easier to deal with than stock Tomato.

 Finally, using a VPN requires computing resources to encrypt outgoing traffic and decrypt incoming traffic.
 Computers and smartphones have plenty of power for this sort of thing and so their speeds aren’t affected much.
 But most routers pack much less of a punch.
 Depending on your router’s hardware, running a VPN client on it could make a substantial dent in your download and upload rates.